imandreans/time-tracking-dashboard-main/README.md

 ### Continued development

+Will try to do experiment on Javascript Dom

 ### Useful resources

 - [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.